adityachaudhari24/aws-solutions-architect-associate-notes/README.md

 <details>
-<summary>Q: Why is the "Delete On Termination" attribute enabled by default for the root volume but disabled for other EBS volumes?</summary>
+<summary>🎯Q: Why is the "Delete On Termination" attribute enabled by default for the root volume but disabled for other EBS volumes?</summary>

 **Root Volume:**
 - **Reason:** The root volume contains the operating system and is essential for the instance to boot.
 When an instance is terminated, it is often desirable to delete the root volume to avoid unnecessary storage costs and to ensure that the instance is completely removed.